andy-byers/CalicoDB/README.md

 + [Contributions](#contributions)

 ## Features
-+ Records are stored in tables, each with an independent range of keys
++ Records are stored in buckets, each with an independent range of keys
-+ All tables are stored in the same file, similar to the SQLite database file format
++ All buckets are stored in the same file, similar to the SQLite database file format
 + Supports multiple readers and a single writer simultaneously
-+ Per-table bidirectional iteration using cursors
++ Per-buckets bidirectional iteration using cursors
 + Crash protection via write-ahead logging
 + Live defragmentation is supported